 Since its inception in 1987, the programme has been at the forefront of many of the national and local developments and innovations which impact on the profession, and many members of staff are closely involved in NHS planning at both national and local level.
 The large, friendly course team has expertise in all clinical areas, and the opportunities for research across the department are excellent.
 Being located in the centre of London, trainees are taught by experts in their field and have access to a very comprehensive range of clinical placements.

 The programme encourages practice that demonstrates an awareness of equal opportunities and a sensitivity to the multi-cultural contexts routinely encountered in clinical work and research in London.
-We have also been very active in seeking to increase the diversity of the profession.
+We have been very active in seeking to increase the diversity of the profession and are actively seeking to reflect anti-discriminatory values and practices across our curriculum.
 A range of support systems are built into the programme, not only to help with the known stresses of training, but also in recognition of the personal and professional change that training promotes.
 The Course encourages the development of personal qualities such as reflexivity, enthusiasm for learning, and valuing the importance of supervision in order to prepare optimally for a career as a practising clinical psychologist.

 Not all Psychology programmes confer eligibility for GBC.
 If you are unsure whether you are entitled to GBC you should check this with your programme staff or with the BPS.

 Academic referees must be in a position to comment on their direct experience of the applicant's performance on an academic course.
 As such, candidates are strongly advised to select a referee who is in a position to do this (usually they should be a member of staff at an institution where the candidate has studied).
 Clinical referees should usually be a current employer.